Semaglutide Restored Cartilage in Mice — And a First Human Pilot Agrees

 👴 Age-Related OA

-The 32 million Americans with OA include many at healthy weights.
+The 33.2 million US adults with diagnosed OA (Foster et al., 2025, Prev Chronic Dis; NHANES 2017–March 2020) include many at healthy weights.
 A weight-independent mechanism means potential benefit regardless of BMI.

 💊 Drug Development